chriscyber/good-night-papa/README.md

 ## Motivation
 ![Hackathon Promotion Image with Team Name](public/assets/iwdhackathon.jpeg)

 This project was built for the International Women's Day HackHerThon 2022 hosted by [Th.0](https://thpoint0.io/).
-In light of the recents events in Ukraine, we choose the "Marginalized Communities - Refugee Resettlement and Integration" challenge.
+In light of the recent events in Ukraine, we choose the "Marginalized Communities - Refugee Resettlement and Integration" challenge.
 Our task was to create a product that could help the Ukranian women and/or children refugees resettle and integrate into their new communities.

 ## Key Features